There are different ways scammers try to trick you, including pretending to be from myGov.

-They may send you emails with a link that takes you to a fake myGov website.
-This is also called a phishing link.
+They may send you emails with a link, button or icon that takes you to a fake myGov website.
+These are all types of phishing links.
 Phishing is a way for scammers to steal your personal information, like your myGov sign in details.

-If you get an email from ‘myGov’ with a link to click on, it’s a scam.
-Don’t click the link.
+If you get an email from ‘myGov’ with a link, button or icon to click on, it’s a scam.
+Don’t click on it.

 Here are some common ways scammers use emails to target our customers.

 They may also say a subsidy has been issued but can’t be claimed due to incomplete information.
-They’ll ask you to update your details by clicking a link.
-The link will take you to a fake myGov website designed to steal your personal information.
+They’ll ask you to update your details by clicking a link, button or icon.
+If you click on any of these, they’ll take you to a fake myGov website designed to steal your personal information.

 To appear genuine, the emails often include images and wording copied from the myGov website or the myGov app.
 These scam emails may look similar to this: